-This declaration of compliance for Biotest AG with the German Sustainability Code repsective this non-financial declaration is the first of its kind.
+For the first time in 2018, Biotest AG submitted a declaration of compliance with the sustainability code / a non-financial declaration.
 However, given the company's exceptional corporate responsibility ethic, sustainability has been embedded in its business model, value creation structure and products since it was founded.
-Our close stakeholders are well aware of this, and we are now taking advantage of the reporting requirement to demonstrate Biotest's sustainable business model and business approach to a wider public.
-Due to current changes in the Group structure, the environment key figures relate to the Biotest AG entity in Dreieich, Germany, and not the Group for the sake of better future comparability, unless otherwise stated.
+Our close stakeholders are well aware of this, and we are now taking advantage of the reporting requirement to demonstrate Biotest's sustainable business model and business purpose to a wider public.
+Due to current changes in the Group structure, unless otherwise stated, the environment key figures relate to the Biotest AG entity in Dreieich, Germany, and not the Group.
+This is for the sake of better future comparability.
 Outside the Dreieich site, there are 8 foreign distribution subsidiaries and 3 plasma collection subsidiaries in the Biotest Group.

-Measured by the legal materiality criteria for reporting on non-financial risks, none of the risks identified are material after the implementation of risk mitigation measures; especially against the background of a very probable entry.
+Measured by the legal materiality criteria for reporting on non-financial risks - after implementing risk mitigation measures - no material risks have been identified.